Support Groups

 What to Expect

-Our support group meetings are structured yet flexible, allowing for both guided discussion and open sharing.
+Support group meetings are structured yet flexible, allowing for both guided discussion and open sharing.
 Each session typically includes:

 • Welcome and check-in with all participants